 Over the years ISO has published many management system standards for topics ranging from quality and environment to information security and business continuity management.
-In the past, despite sharing common elements, ISO management systems standards have all had different structures.
+Despite sharing common elements, ISO management system standards all have different structures.
 This, in turn, results in some confusion and difficulties at the implementation stage.

 In order to understand the importance of structure in management system standards, we will take a step back and look at ISO's definition of a management system and some of the benefits of implementing an effective management system.
 ISO defines a management system as a set of procedures an organization needs to follow in order to meet its objectives.
 A management system standard provides a model to follow when setting up and operating a management system.
+Some of the top level benefits of a successful management system standard are: